 Of course, you don't have to have a meal in order to join in, although it helps us to have an idea of meal numbers in advance.
 Erkan, our host, provides an excellent special menu, plenty of choice, including vegan and vegetarian dishes - "I've produced a 'green menu' printed of course on green paper", he informs us!

 You can arrive early, straight from work or other activities.
 Meals and/or drinks can be ordered anytime from 6.00p.m.; and any "guest" for the evening is introduced at about 7.00p.m.
 There's no closing time; people stay for as long or as short a time as they wish.
 As a guide, the main discussion usually lasts about an hour and a half; and after the guest's initial 10 minutes [maximum], people are free to join in or go back to doing their own thing.
-Green Drinks provides an excellent meeting place, as it's more of a club atmosphere than an ordinary restaurant.
+Green Drinks/Cafe Society provides an excellent meeting place, as it's more of a club atmosphere than an ordinary restaurant.

-The role of the guest speaker is to promote/provoke discussion; to challenge rather than comfort people with an after dinner speech!
-Therefore the initial presentation is strictly limited to 10 minutes is all they are allowed as an introduction.
+The role of the guest speaker is to promote/provoke discussion; to challenge, rather than send people to sleep with an after dinner speech!
+Therefore the initial presentation is limited to 10 minutes is all they are allowed as an introduction.